 - 4.1 Though no list of actual or potential conflicts of interest could be complete, the below attempts to describe situations which employees, key individuals or representatives could face in the ordinary course of business.
 The list serves as a guide to affected persons on possible conflicts and how to deal with them.
 Please note that possible conflicts relate not only to what Mergence employees, key individuals and representatives could receive, but also give.
 Both instances need to be managed and disclosed accordingly. - (a) Seminars and conferences: the affected person may take part in the seminar / course organised by a third party or FSP if the participation is for genuine business purpose, and is open to participation by other firms.
 Full disclosure in the gifts register is required. - (b) Travel and accommodation expenses: the affected person may only take part in attending national events, or participate in training, or visit a product supplier's office to receive information on their administration systems.
 In other words, the benefit received should be of an educational nature only and for genuine business benefit / purpose.
 Full disclosure in the gifts register is required. - (c) Gifts: the affected person may accept gifts, e.g. a bottle of wine, a meal, stationery, clothing items, tickets to an event etc. that are less than R1000 per year in aggregate from an Financial Service Provider ("FSP").
-Full disclosure must be made to the Chief Operating Officer so that it can be recorded in the gift registry.
-An affected person is not permitted to give or receive any gift worth more than R1000 in aggregate from another provider or third party as defined.
+Full disclosure must be made to the Compliance and Chief Operating Officer so that it can be recorded in the gift registry.
+An affected person is not permitted to give any gift worth more than R1000 (for other FSP's) and R500 (for any person related to a existing or potential client) in aggregate as defined.
 Any gift given by Mergence to a client or potential client or third party as defined must be recorded in the gifts register.